-Name Class Туре Notes Default Value background Background Pixel XtDefaultBackground destroyCallback Callback XtCallbackList NULL foreground Foreground Pixel XtDefaultForeground background A pixel value which indexes the widget's colormap to derive the back- ground color of the widget's window. destroyCallback All functions on this list are called when this widget is destroyed. foreground A pixel value which indexes the Text widget's colormap to derive the foreground color used by the text sink.
+Name Class Type Notes Default Value background Background Pixel XtDefaultBackground destroyCallback Callback XtCallbackList NULL foreground Foreground Pixel XtDefaultForeground background e which indexes the widget's colormap to derive the back- of the widget's window. destroyCallback All functions on this list are called when this widget is destroyed. foreground A pixel value which indexes the Text widget's colormap to derive the foreground color used by the text sink.